mfons/nephcounter/README.md

 - [ ] get the firebase function maybe working by doing some variant of surma's server side rendering with firebase.
 - [X] on refresh sometimes redux nutrients-of-interest count does not get updated
 - [ ] when you are typing stuff into the food list make the search less picky about spelling and capitalization
+- [ ] all enterable fields need to have "select()" happen on focus.
+- [ ] for some reason the nutrients may not have been stored yet in indexeddb and this causes the ajax call to fail when a food is selected and it tries to get the nutrients of interest for that food.

 # Polymer App Toolbox - Starter Kit